Yamaha Motor Finance Australia Privacy Policy

 • collect information about you from your insurer or from another credit provider;

-• undertake searches or traces, for example via tenancy databases or credit reporting agencies;
+• undertake searches or traces, for example via tenancy databases or CRBs;

 • collect information about you from the asset manufacturer (including Yamaha Motor Australia Pty.
 Ltd. ACN 002 556 989);